 20.8.2 Process and Procedures

 The contracted provider receives authorization for the Wage Premium through a service authorization.
-The service authorization for the Wage Premium that is agreed upon for Supported Employment and Job Placement is noted on each benchmark service authorization in the special instructions section.
-A premium service authorization must be issued when the Supported Employment Benchmark 6 Closure or Bundled Job Placement Closure are issued, as applicable.
-The service authorization for Wage Premium must be received before services for Bundled Job Placement or Supported Employment Benchmark 2 begin.
+The service authorization for the Wage Placement Premium for Job Placement must be received when the service authorization for Job Placement Benchmark A is received.
+For Supported Employment, the service authorization must be received when the service authorization for Supported Employment Benchmark 2 is received.

 The staff member working with the customer must provide the Bundled Job Placement or Supported Employment service as defined in the VR-SFP manual.
 The provider's staff member must complete the required documentation for either Bundled Job Placement or Supported Employment, including the section for the Wage Premium.

 The Wage Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.